fasakinhenry/Skyflap/README.md

 A 2d game that involves a bird flying in the sky while trying to avoid obstacles on its way

+## How to Play

+- You keep pressing the spacebar to enable the bird to keep flying
+- The bird gets constantly affected by the force of gravity
+- If you touch an obstacle you lose

 > Made with 💖 by [Fasakin Henry](https://github.com/fasakinhenry)